 What is the Theory of Change (ToC)?

-The theory of change is a concept that describes and explains intervention activities that an organization undertakes that contributes to a chain of outcomes.
-These activities can either be policy creation, starting a program or a project that brings about an impact.
+The theory of change describes and explains intervention activities that an organization undertakes that contribute to a chain of outcomes.
+These activities can either be policy creation, starting a program, or a project that has an impact.

 - Resources needed